Minamata disease: Identification of mercury

 As soon as the investigation identified a heavy metal as the causal substance, the wastewater from the Chisso factory was immediately suspected as the origin.
 The company's own tests revealed that its wastewater contained many heavy metals in concentrations sufficiently high enough to bring about serious environmental degradation, including lead, mercury, manganese, arsenic, thallium, and copper, plus the chalcogen selenium.
 Identifying which particular poison was responsible for the disease proved to be extremely difficult and time-consuming.
 During 1957 and 1958, many different theories were proposed by different researchers.
 At first, manganese was thought to be the causal substance due to the high concentrations found in fish and the organs of the deceased.
 Thallium, selenium, and a multiple contaminant theory were also proposed.
 In March 1958, visiting British neurologist Douglas McAlpine suggested that Minamata symptoms resembled those of organic mercury poisoning, which shifted the focus of the investigation to mercury.

 In February 1959, researchers tested the waters of Minamata Bay for mercury.
 The results were shocking - high quantities of mercury were detected in fish, shellfish, and sludge from the bay.
 The highest concentrations centred around the Chisso factory wastewater canal in Hyakken Harbour, decreasing as it went out to sea, clearly identifying the plant as the source of contamination.
 At the mouth of the wastewater canal, a figure of 2 kg of mercury per ton of sediment was measured, a level so high that it would be economically viable to mine (Chisso later set up a subsidiary to reclaim and sell the mercury recovered from the sludge).
+Subsequent testing of the bay's marine life revealed that the industrial sludge contained high concentrations of methylmercury, which had bioaccumulated up the local food chain.

 Hair samples were taken from the residents of Minamata and tested for mercury.
 In residents affected by the disease, the highest mercury level recorded was 705 parts per million (ppm), indicating very heavy exposure, and in asymptomatic Minamata residents, the highest level was 191 ppm.
 This compared to an average level of 4 ppm for people living outside the Minamata area.

 On 12 November 1959, the Ministry of Health and Welfare's Minamata Food Poisoning Subcommittee published its results:

 Minamata disease is a poisoning disease that affects mainly the central nervous system and is caused by the consumption of large quantities of fish and shellfish living in Minamata Bay and its surroundings, the major causative agent being some sort of organic mercury compound.